ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 {: #worker-nodes}
 {: faq}

-Prior to deploying a cluster, it is important to ensure that the VPC resource quota settings are appropriate for the size of the cluster that you would like to create (see [Quotas and service limits](/docs/vpc?topic=vpc-quotas)).
+Before deploying a cluster, it is important to ensure that the VPC resource quota settings are appropriate for the size of the cluster that you would like to create (see [Quotas and service limits](/docs/vpc?topic=vpc-quotas)).

 The maximum number of worker nodes that are supported for the deployment value `worker_node_max_count` is 500 (see [Deployment values](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-deployment-values)).
 The `worker_node_min_count` variable specifies the number of worker nodes that are provisioned at the time the cluster is created, which will exist throughout the life of the cluster.
 The delta between those two variables specifies the maximum number of worker nodes that can either be created or destroyed by the LSF resource connector auto scaling feature.
 In configurations where that delta exceeds 250, it's recommended to take caution if the characteristics of the workload are expected to result in >250 cluster node join or remove operation requests at a single point in time.
 In those cases, it's recommended to pace the job start and stop requests, if possible.
 Otherwise, you might see noticeable delays in some subset of the nodes joining or being removed from the cluster.